List of Northern Iowa Panthers football seasons

 This is a list of seasons completed by the Northern Iowa Panthers football team of the National Collegiate Athletic Association (NCAA) Division I Football Championship Subdivision (FCS).

 The Panthers fielded their first team in 1895 with no head coach designated.
-The first head coach was Fred Wolff and currently is Mark Farley.
+The first head coach was Fred Wolff and currently is Todd Stepsis.

 There was no football team fielded during the 1906 and 1907 seasons because it was deemed "...too severe to be played at the institution."
 Northern Iowa did not play football during the 1943 and 1944 seasons because of World War II.